Skip to content

 Each fitness segment has its own revenue mix, member economics, and platform pattern.
 The engagement model — fixed-fee, written scope, named ProAdvisor, work in your own QuickBooks file — stays consistent.

-• Independent gyms
+Independent gyms

-Single-location traditional gyms with monthly memberships, annual prepaid options, personal training add-ons.
+Single-location traditional gyms with monthly memberships, annual prepaid options, and personal training add-ons.
 The reference case for membership-based fitness accounting — usually on MindBody or ABC Fitness Solutions.

-• Boutique studios
+Boutique studios

 Yoga, Pilates, barre, indoor cycling, HIIT, rowing, hot yoga.
 Higher per-class pricing, class-package economics, instructor-led with strong personality-driven retention.
 Heavy MindBody / Mariana Tek user base.

-• Personal training studios
+Personal training studios

-1-on-1 and small-group personal training, often higher ticket ($100–$200+ per session).
+One-on-one and small-group personal training, often higher ticket ($100–$200+ per session).
 Package-heavy revenue, trainer compensation a large operating expense, often hybrid W-2/1099 structures requiring legal review.

-• Multi-location operators
+Multi-location operators

-• Boutique fitness franchisees
+Boutique fitness franchisees

-• Specialty & emerging formats
+Specialty & emerging formats

-Martial arts and BJJ schools, dance studios, swim schools, kids’ fitness, wellness studios (cryotherapy, IV therapy, recovery), hybrid fitness/wellness.
+Martial arts and BJJ schools, dance studios, swim schools, kids’ fitness, wellness studios (cryotherapy, IV therapy, recovery), and hybrid fitness/wellness.
 Distinctive economics, often emerging franchise systems.

-What TechBrot handles
+§What TechBrot handles

 Fitness accounting, done by an expert.